Yakima FullSwing: Tested

-For those looking to transport two to four bikes (and at four, it will take a bit of careful loading/wrangling) the FullSwing is a great option.
+For those looking to transport two to four bikes (at four, it takes a little loading/wrangling) the FullSwing is a great option.
 It is built very tough, is simple to operate, and offers that unique feature of full access to the cargo area without having to remove bikes or the carrier itself, whether your vehicle has a side-opening rear door, or a lift-up one.
 It ain’t cheap, but once you’ve had to open the cargo area with the bikes loaded up for the first time, looking for that lost kid’s toy or forgotten travel item, you will know it forever-more as top bang for your bike-carrying bucks.

 RRP: $779 www.yakima.com.au